Standing Room Only: Scene

 As the first of Alan's speculative-fiction plays, it's an interesting look as how he builds worlds.
 The original version of the play is extremely exposition-heavy and goes into (arguably, too) much detail about the world in 2010.
 By the final draft, the future world (now 1997) is revealed more through casual conversation and showing; not altogether dissimilar to how he will handle his later forays into the genre.

 This scene is notable for showing the disparity between the generations, particularly in a world which has changed so much.
 It serves the multiple purpose of establishing the relationship between Nita (originally Neeta) and her father as well as how much life has changed since gridlock closed down the entire country years earlier.
-It's one of the earliest examples of Alan tackling the conflicting viewpoints of different generations which will become common in his writing (
+It's one of the earliest examples of Alan tackling the conflicting viewpoints of different generations which will become common in his writing (Absent Friends and GamePlan to name but only a notable couple).

 It also subtly builds in the idea of a dystopian future under a draconian Government where people are allowed two hours to leave their residence once a week and the shops are all Government run (later revealed as a means of controlling the country's birth rate through weekly 'vitamin' allowances).